mozilla/build-funsize/README.md

 **Overall TODOs:**
 - Write unit-tests for all the functions.
+- Figure out the tooling issues
+- Talk about and flesh out the caching
 - Figure out how to set them up to run with `python setup.py test`
 - How to do the packaging

-**Open Issues:**

-- Integrate with flask
-- Figure out the tooling issues
-- Talk about and flesh out the caching
 - Flesh out the dev-env requirements
 - Get feedback

+**Open Issues:**

+- ~~Integrate with flask~~
+- Possibly dump fetching and similar tasks to a celery worker each.

 Dev-Env Requirements
 --------------------

 - Setup a virtualenv
 - Clone source

+- Install the latest versions of:

+  1. Flask
+  2. Celery
+  3. SQLAlchemy
+  4. RabbitMQ

 - You're good to go!

-These will/might be needed in the future, but aren't used by current code
+The following will/might be needed in the future, but aren't used by current code:

-1. Flask
+1. Nose
-2. requests
+2. Requests
-3. Nose